PiyushVIT346/PiyushVIT346/README.md

 ## **About**
 - 👋 Hi, I’m @PiyushVIT346
-- 👀 I’m interested in AI,WebDev,ML,Android Dev
+- 👀 I’m interested in AI , WebDev , ML , Android Dev
-- 🌱 I’m currently learning AI,DSA,ReactJS
+- 🌱 I’m currently learning AI , DSA , ReactJS
 - 💞️ I’m looking to collaborate on different and project
 - 📫 How to reach me at my gmail piyushsingh50105@gmail.com
 ## **Languages**